awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Choose the domain name in the **Origin Domain Name** field, or type the name\.
 The domain name is not case\-sensitive\.

 If your origin is an Amazon S3 bucket, note the following:
 + If the bucket is configured as a website, enter the Amazon S3 static website hosting endpoint for your bucket; don't select the bucket name from the list in the **Origin Domain Name** field\.
 The static website hosting endpoint appears in the Amazon S3 console, on the **Properties** page under **Static Website Hosting**\.
-For more information, see [Using Amazon S3 Buckets Configured as Website Endpoints for Your Origin](DownloadDistS3AndCustomOrigins.md#concept_S3Origin_website)\.
+For more information, see [Using Amazon S3 buckets configured as website endpoints for your origin](DownloadDistS3AndCustomOrigins.md#concept_S3Origin_website)\.
 + If you configured Amazon S3 Transfer Acceleration for your bucket, do not specify the `s3-accelerate` endpoint for **Origin Domain Name**\.
 + If you're using a bucket from a different AWS account and if the bucket is not configured as a website, enter the name, using the following format: